mgballou/Blackjack-21/README.md

 ## Technologies Used:

 HTML
 CSS
 JavaScript

 ## Getting Started:

 Navigate to the game using this link - https://mgballou.github.io/Blackjack-21/

 Start a new hand by selecting an amount to bet.
 Keep playing until you've lost all your money!
 Click 'Reset Game' at any time to start over.

 ## Next steps:

 Improved UI & updated styling
 Time delay through the gameplay loop
+Hidden first card for dealer
+Icons of suits included in interface